 Without further ado, let’s get right to it and find out how does a low self-esteem impact your social life:

 Difficulty Maintaining Social Relationships

-Negative self-talk is carried out by people with low self-esteem because they are unable to effectively process the interactions with others positively.
-Why am I not as handsome as him?
+Negative self-talk is carried out by people with low self-esteem because they are unable to effectively process the interactions with others positively and challenge negative thoughts.
+For example: Why am I not as handsome as him?
 Why do I not look like her in this dress?
 Do they notice that I am here?
-While interacting you constantly doubt and second guess yourself around others; this lack of confidence can impact your friends and how they interact with you.
+While interacting you constantly doubt and second guess yourself around others; this fear and lack of confidence can impact your friends and how they interact with you.

 Unable to Take Advantage of Opportunities

 Social networking is a greatly beneficial activity to engage in periodically.
 This allows you to make connections and present yourself as a brand.
 When in social reaction settings, it is noticeable that you are less outspoken and withdrawn than others.
 This is a reaction with the aim of preventing any attention being focused on you.